What Happened To Briansclub Hacking?

 Use Secure Sockets Layer (SSL)

-As an SSL certificate encrypts the data exchanged between your website and your users, it makes your website more trustworthy and it also helps your website rank higher in search engine results by making it appear more trustworthy.
+An SSL certificate encrypts the data exchanged between your website and your users, making your website more trustworthy and helping it rank higher in search engine results.

 Conduct Regular Security Audits